Last modification

 Read all about the 17 SDGs in our detailed FAQ.

-For each carbon offset project, indicators (KPIs) are defined that quantify the development of the individual impacts starting from a baseline set before the start of the project.
+For each climate protection projects, indicators (KPIs) are defined that quantify the development of the individual impacts starting from a baseline set before the start of the project.
 The indicators are assigned to the SDGs along the lines of the Gold Standard’s requirements.
 This allows us to see how an indicator – e.g. the number of new jobs created (contribution to SDG 8), the number of schoolchildren provided with clean drinking water every day (contribution to SDG 6), etc. – develops over time and whether the desired effects are achieved.

 The measurement of SDGs is associated with high effort and high costs; each additionally measured SDG increases the effort of project controlling.
 Besides cost and effort reasons, there is often a lack of measurement approaches to show the concrete impact of different SDGs.
 Example: Increasing biodiversity in agroforestry projects - biodiversity effects cannot be measured easily, but nevertheless there is a very clear link to the project, which we want to describe at least narratively.